usgs/earthquake-event-ws/docs/deps.md

   1. Sass
   1. Compass
 1. PHP 5.5+
-  1. With support for GMP module (generally --with-gmp)

 ### Secondary Dependencies ###
 Make sure you are in your `earthquake-event-ws` project directory.